DoctorWayWay/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure is the concept that a nested/child function has access to its own scope and its parent's scope, even after the parent function has been closed.
+This means that the nested function can take private variables from it's own scope and parent's scope, even if the function it is nested in has already been executed.

 2. Study the following code, then answer the questions below.

 ```js